nmunro/cu-sith/README.md

     (clack:clackup (lack.builder:builder :session +app+) :server server :address address :port port)

-You must also, as previously mentioned, write functions to inform cerberus how to work with your data, `setup` is a function of cerberus that sets up the functions to allow the session to be used.
+You must also, as previously mentioned, write functions to inform cu-sith how to work with your data, `setup` is a function of cu-sith that sets up the functions to allow the session to be used.
 Three functions are required, `user-p`, `user-pass`, and `user-roles` these are functions of one argument that take a string `user` which is the name of the user.

 ### user-p